FabianScheidt/group-meeting-locator/README.md

 ## Usage

-1. Open the HTML file in any modern web browser.
+1. Open the demo page: https://fabianscheidt.github.io/group-meeting-locator/
 2. Enter the names or addresses of participants in the left sidebar.
 3. Click **"Update Map"** to visualize locations and compute the optimal meeting point.
 4. Optionally, drag the red marker to adjust the meeting point manually.